Zlatinsz/smack-omemo/documentation/omemo.md

 Configuration
 -------------
-smack-omemo has some configuration options that can be changed on runtime by chaning values in `util.OmemoConstants`:
+smack-omemo has some configuration options that can be changed on runtime by changing values in `util.OmemoConstants`:

 * APPEND_AUTH_TAG_TO_MESSAGE_KEY mitigates a security vulnerability found in an independent audit of the OMEMO protocol.
 This SHOULD stay set to true.
 * IGNORE_STALE_DEVICES when set to true, smack-omemo will stop encrypting messages for **own** devices that have not send a message for some period of time (configurable in IGNORE_STALE_DEVICE_AFTER_HOURS)